 Carol Gilligan, Confucius and the many proponents of the Golden Rule: Their work on a care based approach with a focus on seeing things from other’s perspectives provide the basis for the Care Approach.
 This approach may be seen as a mix between a Character (Green) Approach and a Code (Red) approach, a mix between Green and Red light.
 (Pros and Cons)

-Daniel Kahneman and IGMAR: Although many other people throughout history have stressed the importance of consulting with others to get beyond our own areas of ignorance, Nobel prize winner Kahneman’s work on heuristics and biases has been very influential.
-We would also like to recognize IGMAR the owl for incorporating this approach.
-IGMAR can help us consider diverse perspectives and avoid harmful biases which we may not even be aware of.
-To learn why IGMAR includes this approach, find out more about IGMAR’s story.
+Daniel Kahneman: Although many other people throughout history have stressed the importance of consulting with others to get beyond our own areas of ignorance, Nobel prize winner Kahneman’s work on heuristics and biases has been very influential.
+This approach may be seen as a mix between a Character (Green) focus, a Code (Red) focus, and a Consequences (Blue) focus, a mix between Green, Red light..
 (Pros and Cons)

 Here is a video with more information about the field of Moral Philosophy: